scholarslab/scholarslab.github.io/_posts/2012-08-09-timr-optimizing-web-requests.md

 One of the fundamental tensions in programming is balancing the program’s requirements for time (programmer time and running time) against its space requirements (disk space and memory space).
-Optimizing one of these costs—i.e., looking for ways to shift that balance, usually to have the program run faster—is a common task.
+Optimizing one of these costs&mdash;i.e., looking for ways to shift that balance, usually to have the program run faster&mdash;is a common task.